The Original Five

 It has been reported many times that British service stations were inspired by visits to those in Italy, Germany and North America.
 This is true, but their influence is exaggerated.
 Between the mid-1950s and mid-1970s many government foreign service station comparison trips were made, but they were mostly interested in the highway design and legal arrangements, rather than copying their building design.

 The whole creation of the service station had been an afterthought, and there was already a spanner in the works: objections from local residents meant the land at Redbourn couldn't be purchased.
-Unable to get the necessary amendments through fast enough, Redbourn was formally dropped from the plans, leaving behind just two and a further two reserve sites.
+Unable to get the necessary amendments through fast enough, Redbourn was formally dropped from the plans, leaving behind just two confirmed sites and a further two reserve sites.
 Fearing scenes of large, empty buildings, the Ministry deliberately acquired tiny plots of land for each of those services - perhaps their biggest mistake yet.

 The response to this is explained in detail on the Newport Pagnell and Watford Gap pages, however in short both sites had an impressive proposal from Motorway Services Ltd, the combined Blue Star and Fortes firm.
 However, they were given a run for their money at Watford Gap by Blue Boar, who had the added benefit that they would be able to recover vehicles from the motorway efficiently using their existing base in Watford village.